iforgotmysocks/CaravanAdventures/Wiki/2 Camping.md

 Prisoners will be placed in for prisoners dedicated tents and your animals get a small place for themselfs.
 Your equipment, depending on settings, will either be placed in enough storage tents as are required, or remain stored on your animals and pawns.

+Spacer camp supplies can be produced at the machineing table for 3 components, 25 plasteel and 10 chemfuel.

 ## Tent types
 Depending on if you have a makeshift camp or a high tech camp, most tents comes with different mobiliar, different job preapplied, and different efficiencies.
 As an example, a makeshift camp comes with a tent for food, however a hightech camp would comes with a cooler preinstalled to keep food frozen.